Select Page

 About Red Mass

-The Mass will begin at 6 p.m. and will be livestreamed by Catholic Television.
+The 2023 Mass began at 6 p.m. and was livestreamed by Catholic Television.